pippellia-btc/Citadel-FAQs/README.md

 ### Access your node

   You can access your node via GUI (Graphical User Interface) or via SSH (Terminal) from your home-network.
-  If you want to access your node from a remote place (not from within your home-network) you can also do     so either via GUI on Tor-Browser or via SSH.
+  If you want to access your node from a remote place (not from within your home-network) you can also do     so either via GUI on Tor Browser or via SSH.

  <details><summary>via GUI in home network</summary>